 Homework tasks will vary throughout the year.
 Homework may be in many forms: revision for an assessment (either the next STEP test or Mock Exam); exam style questions or consolidation/extension questions.
-The homework will vary on time and how long a student has to complete it.
-Teachers will set homework which will require internet access, but alternative ways of completing homework are always offered as students will always be given a week to complete these assignments and the Mathematics room with the ICT suite is open Monday/Tuesday/Wednesday/Thursday lunchtimes for homework.
+The homework will vary on the time and how long a student has to complete it.
+Teachers will set homework which will require internet access, but alternative ways of completing homework are always offered.
+Students will always be given a week to complete these assignments and the Mathematics room with the ICT suite is open lunchtimes for homework.